Scientific Name: Gypaetus barbatus meridionalis

 With adults weighing in at 6kg, a wingspan of 2.6 metres, striking plumage, red eyes and long, diamond-shaped tails, it is easy to see how these birds acquired the name ‘Monarchs of the Mountains’.

 Bearded Vultures have suffered more than a 27% decline in breeding territory in the past few decades.
-The main threats facing the population include persecution for use in traditional medicine, accidental poisoning through feeding on bait left for predators, collisions with powerlines and electrocution on cables.
+The main threats facing the population include persecution for use in traditional medicine, accidental poisoning through feeding on bait left for predators and collisions with powerlines.

 Extensive research and monitoring projects have been ongoing since 2000 in order to determine population trends, habitat use, movement patterns and causes of mortality.
 Meet the birds included in the project here.